davidlamt/personal-blog/content/post/software-development/32-generic-memoization-js.md

 ## Memo - what?

-Do not worry, I have extreme difficulty saying the word as well.
+Do not worry, I have extreme difficulty in saying the word as well.

 [Memoization](https://en.wikipedia.org/wiki/Memoization) is a method of optimizing a process by caching the results of function calls.
 When the function is called again with the same argument(s), the previously calculated result is returned instead of performing the operations again.